Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

 where the argument $a_{\bullet}$ is to be interpreted as the entire set of $a_g$ for $g=1,\ldots,G$, and $\bar a$ denotes the arithmetic mean, which is $N/G$ for the $N_g$, $k/G$ for the $L_g$, and $1/G$ for the $L_{gj}$.
 These are all positive numbers, so it is reasonable to scale by their squares.
 Larger values of $V_s$ imply that the $a_g$ are more variable across clusters, relative to their mean.
 We could report either $V_s$ or its square root, which is often called the coefficient of variation.
 In the perfectly balanced case, $V_s=0$.
 By default, \texttt{summclust} reports the coefficient of variation for the cluster sizes, the leverages, the partial leverages, and the $\hat\beta_j^{(g)}$\tn.

-Another possibility is to report one or more alternative sample means.
+Another possibility, which is only valid for positive quantities, is to report one or more alternative sample means.
 The more these differ from the arithmetic mean, the more heterogeneous must be the clusters.
 Three common alternatives to the arithmetic mean are the harmonic, geometric, and quadratic means:

-Unless all the $a_g$ are the same, the harmonic and geometric means will be less than the arithmetic mean $\bar a$, and the quadratic mean (which has the same form as the root mean squared error of an estimator) will be greater than $\bar a$.
-We could either report the three alternative means directly, or the ratio of each of them to $\bar a$.
-The three ratios provide scale\tkk-free measures of cluster heterogeneity; the closer they are to one, the more homogeneous are the clusters. \texttt{summclust} can, optionally, report all of these quantities.
+Unless all the $a_g$ are the same, the harmonic and geometric means will be less than the arithmetic mean $\bar a$, and the quadratic mean (which has the same form as the root mean squared error of an estimator) will be greater than~$\bar a$. \texttt{summclust} optionally reports all three of these alternative means, along with the ratio of each of them to $\bar a$.
+The three ratios provide scale\tkk-free measures of cluster heterogeneity; the closer they are to one, the more homogeneous are the clusters.

 Another way to quantify the heterogeneity of the cluster sizes and the regressors is to calculate $G^*$\tn, the ``effective number of clusters,'' as proposed in \citet*{CSS_2017}.
 The value of $G^*$ depends on the coefficient $j$ for which it is being computed and on a parameter $\rho$ to be discussed below, so we denote it $G^*_j(\rho)$.
 It is defined as